ASM-Studios/AREA/README.md

 - Python
 - sphinx
 - spinx_rtd_theme
+- sphinxcontrib-mermaid

-sphinx and sphinx_rtd_theme can be installed using pip
+sphinx, sphinx_rtd_theme and sphinxcontrib-mermaid can be installed using pip

 </details>